Further Mathematics: Background

-Some medicine courses do not count maths and further maths as separate subjects for the purposes of making offers.
-This is due to the overlap in content, and the potentially narrow education a candidate with maths, further maths and just one other subject may have.

-The IGCSE equivalent of GCSE Further Maths is IGCSE Additional Mathematics.

 Support

 There are numerous sources of support for both teachers and students.
 The AMSP (formerly FMSP) is a government-funded organisation that offers professional development, enrichment activities and is a source of additional materials via its website.
 Registering with AMSP gives access to Integral, another source of both teaching and learning materials hosted by Mathematics Education Innovation (MEI).
 Underground Mathematics is another resource in active development which reflects the emphasis on problem solving and reasoning in the UK curriculum.
 A collection of tasks for post-16 mathematics can be also found on the NRICH site.

 Australia (Victoria)

-In contrast with other Further Mathematics courses, Further Maths as part of the VCE is the easiest level of mathematics.
+In contrast with other Further Mathematics courses, Further Maths as part of the VCE is the easiest level of mathematics, it is said to be the easiest because it gives full understanding to a particular to that is being taught in further math.
 Any student wishing to undertake tertiary studies in areas such as Science, Engineering, Commerce, Economics and some Information Technology courses must undertake one or both of the other two VCE maths subjects— Mathematical Methods or Specialist Mathematics.
 The Further Mathematics syllabus in VCE consists of three core modules, which all students undertake, plus two modules chosen by the student (or usually by the school or teacher) from a list of four.
 The core modules are Univariate Data, Bivariate Data, Time Series, Number Patterns and Business-Related Mathematics.
 The optional modules are Geometry and Trigonometry, Graphs and Relations, Networks and Decision Mathematics, or Matrices.